Sahardastani/trust/README.md

-# TRUST: Test-Time Refinement using Uncertainty-Guided SSM Traverses
+# [NeurIPS 2025 🎉] TRUST: Test-Time Refinement using Uncertainty-Guided SSM Traverses

 This repository is the official implementation of TRUST.